 Applicants for award of the Richard J. Meadows Memorial Scholarship must be:

 A Chapter LX, SFA member in good standing, family or dependent of a member, or member of the immediate family of a deceased member who was in good standing at the time of death, or an individual currently assigned to HQ, USSOCOM, HQ, SOCCENT, or HQ, CENTCOM who is otherwise eligible for general membership* in the SFA, or a family member or dependent of such an individual, and have been accepted by, or already attending, an accredited college, university, or vocational institute, to include post-graduate students.
 Exceptions may be made for grandchildren of a member in good standing.
-Personnel applying on the basis of membership in Chapter LX must have been a member for a period of at least 13 months to be eligible.
+Personnel applying or acting as a sponsor of an applicant on the basis of membership in Chapter LX must have been a member for a period of at least 13 months to be eligible.
+This rule is waived if one of the following applies:

 *General membership may be granted to any member or former member of the U.S. Army Special Forces, to include the U.S. Army National Guard and U.S. Army Reserve, who has been legally awarded a Special Forces prefix, suffix, or MOS; and, if discharged, has received an Honorable Discharge.
 Service with the 1st SSF, OSS, and UNPIK-8240 of Korea also is recognized for general membership.